JaxGaussianProcesses/GPJax/docs/design.md

----
-title: GPJax Principles
+# GPJax Principles
----

 GPJax is designed to be a Gaussian process package that provides an accurate representation of the underlying maths.
-Variable names are designed to closely, if not exactly, match the notation in the <strong data-cite="rasmussen2006gaussian"></strong>.
+Variable names are designed to closely, if not exactly, match the notation in
+<strong data-cite="rasmussen2006gaussian"></strong>.
 We here list the notation used in GPJax with its corresponding mathematical quantity.

-# Gaussian process notation
+## Gaussian process notation

 | On paper                                    | GPJax code | Description                                                                     |
 | ------------------------------------------- | ---------- | ------------------------------------------------------------------------------- |